deroko/liberty/readme.md

 After this what happens is upload of LKM source (well not really source) but 4 .o files and Makefile in `/tmp/lightning_defcon_2017`

-If device is properly compiled it will be loaded into kernel and will expose `/dev/decfon_2017` device.
+If LKM is properly compiled it will be loaded into kernel and will expose `/dev/decfon_2017` device.

 3 more chunks are coming:
 1. delete lkm source